njgeorge000158/Charity-Funding-Analysis-with-Neural-Networks-using-TensorFlow/images/README.md

-This folder holds the images of tables and plots displayed in the IPython notebooks, mongodb_setup.ipynb and restaurant_analysis.ipynb: the IPython Notebooks generate the images in Image Mode (see README.TECHNICAL.md).
+This folder holds the images of tables and plots displayed in the IPython notebooks, charity_binning_optimization.ipynb, charity_hyperparameters_optimization.ipynb, and charity.ipynb: the IPython Notebooks generate the images in Image Mode (see README.TECHNICAL.md).

 ----